-Director switching device, made by the Automatic Telephone Manufacturing Company, Edge Hill, Liverpool, England, 1927.
+Director switching device, made by the Automatic Telephone Manufacturing Company, Edge Hill, Liverpool, 1927.
 From the first London director exchange at Holborn.
-With case.

-The Director telephone system was used in some large cities in Britain between the 1920s and the 1970s.
-In large conurbations there were many telephone exchanges and special means were needed to connect any two callers together.
-Within such areas, a switching device called a director routed telephone calls between exchanges that were not directly connected with each other.
-A three-letter code identified each exchange.
-The first director exchange in Europe was opened at Holborn Exchange, London, in 1927.
+The Director telephone system was used in some large cities in Britain from the 1920s to the 1960s.
+In large areas, calls crossed across the city, so different exchanges needed to be connected.
+Within the Director area, a switching device routed telephone calls between exchanges that were not in direct communication using a three letter code.
+The first Director exchange in Europe was opened at 270 High Holborn, London, in 1927.